 4. Prepare the Bathroom Floor

-Next, you must remove the old wax ring, which can be pretty messy.
-Use a putty knife to scrape the wax off the closet flange ring and get rid of it immediately because it can be dirty and sticky from gathering toilet waste.
+Next, you must remove the old wax ring, which can be messy.
+Use a putty knife to scrape the wax off the closet flange ring and remove it immediately because it can be dirty and sticky from gathering toilet waste.

 After removing the wax and cleaning the area, stuff an old rag to close the drain opening and prevent the spread of foul sewer odours.
 Be careful not to stop anything inside the open drain pipe.
 Remove the rag from the sewer opening to have the new wax seal in place.
 Install new floor bolts in the plastic flange holes at three and nine o’clock positions.